-After 1st Vols practice, Pruitt sizing up squad
+After first Vols practice, Pruitt sizing up squad

 The Vols lack healthy offensive linemen and won't have Trey Smith available for spring practice as he deals with an unspecified medical issue.

 On defense, Tennessee must replace departed starting cornerbacks Justin Martin and Emmanuel Moseley while finding which players best fit the 3-4 scheme Pruitt prefers.
-Tennessee had run a 4-3 defense under former coach Butch Jones, who was fired after going 34-27 in five seasons.
+Tennessee ran a 4-3 defense under former coach Butch Jones, who was fired after going 34-27 in five seasons.

 Pruitt said he'd spend the majority of Tennessee's practice time working with the defense.
-Pruitt adds that he's spending more time in the meeting rooms of the offense than the defense because he's more familiar with his defensive assistants.
+He added that he's spending more time in the meeting rooms of the offense than the defense because he's more familiar with his defensive assistants.
 Pruitt has worked with most of Tennessee's defensive assistants before.

 "When the football starts, I'm a defensive coach, so I'm going to spend most of my time on the defensive side," Pruitt said.
-"When we watch tape, we'll watch it as a staff and I'll sit there and I can see what the offense is doing, and if I have questions, I'll ask and have a good understanding of what they're trying to get done."
+"When we watch tape, we'll watch it as a staff, and I'll sit there, and I can see what the offense is doing, and if I have questions, I'll ask and have a good understanding of what they're trying to get done."

 Pruitt saw signs of encouragement on the opening day of practice.

-"I saw some guys who improved in their technique just as practice went (on) today," Pruitt said.
+"I saw some guys who improved in their technique just as practice went today," Pruitt said.
 "I'll be excited to jump up here and watch some tape."